Make Money While the Sun Shines: The Beginner’s Guide to Solar Panels

 Many people completely eliminate their electric bills after going solar, while others vastly reduce them — a factor that depends entirely on your panels, location and electricity usage.

-The Penny Hoarder’s senior software engineer Kevin Morland, who lives in Southern California, recently decided to sign a 20-year lease for a PV system.
+Software engineer Kevin Morland, who lives in Southern California, recently decided to sign a 20-year lease for a PV system.
 Even with a pool and a 2,100-square-foot house, his system will provide all of his electricity.

 His monthly solar lease costs $105.
 Compared to his average electric bill of $175, Morland estimates he’ll save more than $600 a year.